 Laser treatment may be recommended by your dermatologist to address your acne concerns.
 The therapy targets increased sebaceous gland activity and reduces inflammation.
 (8) It resurfaces the skin by removing its top layer.

-Your dermatologist may recommend a superficial, medium or deep peel depending on your skin type and medical history.
+Your dermatologist may recommend a superficial, medium or deep peel depending on the severity and type of acne.

 Microdermabrasion uses a small hand-held device to remove the top layer of the skin.
 It can be done in-office or at home.
 In-office microdermabrasion involves deeper exfoliation.

 Isotretinoin is a form of Vitamin A. It is used to treat severe cystic and inflammatory acne.

 Prolonged usage often results in permanent clearance of acne.

 Isotretinoin reduces sebum production and has anti-inflammatory properties.
 (11) Your dermatologist may recommend a low or high dosage depending on the severity of your acne.

 Side effects of using Isotretinoin include dry skin, hair loss, cracked lips, nausea, weight loss, change in nail and skin texture.
 It can also result in some serious side effects like bone softening, vision changes, inflammation of liver or pancreas and depression.

 If you’re pregnant or plan to conceive, do not consume Isotretinoin.

 Oral antibiotics have been used to treat acne for over 40 years.
 Their anti-inflammatory properties are effective in improving acne.
 (12) Your dermatologist may recommend oral antibiotics along with a topical medication.

 Antibiotics should not be used for too long to prevent resistance.

 Cortisone shots provide relief to inflamed areas of the body.
 They are sometimes used to treat acne.

 This procedure involves injecting a diluted Corticosteroid directly into the zit (pustule, cyst).
 Your dermatologist may or may not numb the affected area.